UsboKirishima/pwds/README.md

 # pwds

+![image](/assets/image2.png)

 My custom-made Password Manager, written in just one day after learning Rust.
 This software utilizes Advanced Encryption Standard (AES) cryptography to securely save data to a database file.

-A password manager built with Rust, utilizing GTK4 for an intuitive and modern graphical interface.
+Built with Rust, utilizing GTK4 for an intuitive and modern graphical interface.

-![image](/assets/image2.png)

 ## Todos
 - [x] Frontend